a-r-m-i-n/dce/Documentation/AdministratorManual/Index.rst

 """"""""""""""""""""""""""

 If enabled the preview texts of existing content elements based on DCE, are not getting updated automatically when the DCE changed.
 A link in preview text will be displayed to update the texts manually with ajax.
 This is not recommended, use it only when having problems.

+Disable update check
+""""""""""""""""""""

+The backend module contains a check if there are new DCE versions available.
+This options disables the check.
+See also :doc:`/PrivacyPolicy/Index`.

 DCE Popup Link in DCE instance (content element)
 ------------------------------------------------